jorritfolmer/puppet-splunk/README.md

    Note that the path is relative to $SPLUNK_HOME/etc/auth/

+#### `sslpassword`

+   Optional.
+Specify the password for the RSA key.
+Can be plaintext or a Splunk hash.
+For a Splunk hash you should also specify the Splunk secret.

 #### `admin`

   Optional.
 Used to create a local admin user with predefined hash, full